About the Journal

 DER offers the possibility to consult all its content freely, under the principle that making research freely available to the public supports a greater exchange of knowledge.

-The articles published in DER are under a Creative Commons Attribution-NonComerical-NoDerivs 4.0 Spain License.
+The articles published are under a Creative Commons Attribution-NonComerical-NoDerivs 4.0 Spain License.
+Authors must agree to Copyright Notice as part of the submission process.
+Authors retain all rights.

 DER has been accepted and included in the following databases and catalogues: